michaelbarone/CameraMotionCapture/README.md

 php with file_put_contents enabled

-the webserver will need to be able to write to this web directory
+the webserver will need to be able to write to the /images/ directory